2018, Vol. 4 Issue 1, Part E

 How to cite this article:

-Dr. Hema Kanathila, Dr. Ashwin Pangi, Dr. Bharathi Poojary and Dr. Mallikarjun Doddamani.
+Dr. Hema Kanathila, Dr. Ashwin Pangi, Dr. Bharathi Poojary, Dr. Mallikarjun Doddamani.
 Diagnosis and treatment of bruxism: Concepts from past to present.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 290-295.
+Int J Appl Dent Sci 2018;4(1):290-295.